gregtour/blog-posts/article1.md

 What we are doing is not far off from that except for large differences in style and syntax.
 And usually these courses require writing the language interpreter in the language itself, or involve a similar kind of task.
 The reason I would recommend staying away from this course is because it begins to lead to deliberately impractical solutions.
-The performance you can get from a self-hosted environment is really only half-way there, and any of the benefits of the solution we are creating tend to get taken away.
-Forging special frontends for a language can be very useful, and there are ways to improve productivity and performance by creating a special dialect, but what we are going for is an entirely new language.
+Fashioning a language in its own code is a rather desperate situation.
+Forging special frontends for a language can be very useful, and there are ways to improve productivity and performance by creating a special dialect, but what we are going for is a new language.

 I will note that there is one way that implementing this dynamic language in an interpreted or scripting language might be helpful, and that would be in the case of cross-compiling.
-I.e. having our _duck code_ reduced to some other language, like JavaScript or Python, before being executed.
+I.e. having our _Duck code_ reduced to some other language, like JavaScript or Python, before being executed.
 That would be fine but then we are dealing with code compiling and other complexities which are best addressed in section II of this series.